 Family and friends are invited to a visitation and viewing on November 10th at Billingsley Funeral Home in Huntsville.
 In keeping with restrictions mandated by the Province of Ontario, 30% of our capacity may attend at one time.
 Visitation will be conducted in one hour increments, as follows; 10:00 a.m.- 11:00 a.m.,11:00 a.m. - 12:00 p.m., 12:00 p.m. - 1:00 p.m. and 1:00 p.m. - 2:00 p.m.
 The funeral service will be held in the chapel at 2:30 p.m.
 Please call 705-789-8982 to reserve a spot so you may pay your respects to the family.
 Cremation to follow.

-To plant a tree in memory of Charley Leeder, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Charley Leeder, please visit our tribute store.